Security Monitors Job Site 2022-2023

 - Complete administrative paperwork as needed and in a timely manner.

-- Participate in all individual and group staff evaluations as planned by Security Coordinators or Coordinator for Residential Community Standards
+- Participate in all individual and group staff evaluations as planned by RSSP.

-- Security Monitors must be full-time students enrolled at the University of California, Berkeley.
+- Security Monitors must be full-time students (undergraduate or graduate) enrolled at the University of California, Berkeley.

-Once you have read the job description and understand the expectations, please go here to apply.
+Once you have read the job description and understand the expectations, please contact the Hiring Coordinator at email@example.com also if you have any further questions.